Night Watch (Lukyanenko novel): Destiny

-Anton goes to Egor's apartment to protect him from the vampire, then nearly loses him as Egor inadvertently slips into the Twilight for the first time.
-It transpires he is also an Other, with the potential for magical powers himself.
+Anton goes to Egor's apartment to protect the latter from the vampire.
+Egor slips into the Twilight by mistake.
+Egor is also a latent Other, with the potential for using magic.
 Meanwhile, Boris Ignatievich sends an incubus, Ignat, to the cursed woman, Svetlana Nazarova, as an undercover agent to try to help her and discover who could have cursed her, but to no avail.
 Anton, who is still involved in trying to calm Egor and persuade him to join the forces of light, is urgently called away to assist with Svetlana, and in the meantime, the vampiress again calls to Egor who joins her on the roof.

-Anton manages to find out that Svetlana is another unaware Other who had unknowingly cursed herself because of guilt for something she did to her mother, and manages to defuse the situation.
+Anton find sthat Svetlana is also an unaware Other who had cursed herself without meaning to out of guilt for something she did to her mother.
+He defuses the situation.
 He returns to Egor's roof to find the vampiress and Egor, as well as other Light and Dark operatives, including Anton's neighbour, Kostya Saushkin, who is a vampire.
 Zabulon joins them and attacks Anton.
 But when he does, one of the minor Light Mages, Ilya, reveals himself to be Boris, who'd swapped their bodies, and blocks Zabulon's efforts.
 While Zabulon's plans seem compromised, and Egor is still considering his choice for Light or Dark, Alisa uses her agreement with Anton to perform a spell on him making him tell Egor everything.
 Anton reveals to Egor that he was a pawn used by both Boris Ignatievich and Zabulon in their intrigues.
-Angered, Egor leaves the roof, feeling misused but veering towards the dark.
+Egor leaves the roof, feeling misused and veering towards the dark.